 After each answer, the recruiters had to say "Thank you for your answer."
 If the participant could not find an answer to the question, the recruiters had to say "Ok, I will ask you the next question."
-If a International Journal of SELECTION AND ASSESSMENT -WILEYparticipant asked a question during the interview, the recruiters were instructed to answer in a yes/no format if possible.
+If a participant asked a question during the interview, the recruiters were instructed to answer in a yes/no format if possible.
 If this was not possible, they could answer the question in a very brief way.
 If a participant asked for clarification about the question such as "Which type of decision should I describe to you?," the recruiters were instructed to reply "It is up to you to decide which decision you would like to describe to me."
 Finally, the recruiters could repeat the questions if asked by a participant.